spghtti/keyboard-inventory-app/README.md

 - Create and update profiles of keyboards, brands, and switches.
 - Upload keyboard images to their profiles.
 - Create and update instances.
 You can mark them as in-stock, sold (with date), or returned.
-- Delete inventory items and profiles.
-Deletion is only allowed if there's no associated objects (e.g. a switch cannot be deleted until there are no instances that use it)
 - Retrieve a list of all items in the database.
 You may also view a breakdown of the total counts of inventory and profiles in the database.

 ## Live project demo